 - UA College Savings

 or electronic check on the web at UAOnline.
 Be sure to review your account status after payment is confirmed.

-Please note that a 2.75% ($3.00 minimum) transaction fee will be applied to all credit and debit card transactions.
+Please note that a 2.85% ($3.00 minimum) transaction fee will be applied to all credit and debit card transactions, there is no fee for electronic checks.
 If you are paying with a debit card or have a daily limit on your credit card, contact your bank to tell them you are paying university tuition and fees to ensure your card won't be declined.

 - In person: First floor of Signers' Hall, Monday-Friday, 8 a.m.-4:30 p.m., or Wednesdays, 10 a.m.-4:30 p.m.

 - Wire transfer: Contact the Bursar's Office for our banking information at 907-474-7384.
 Ensure the financial institution references the student name and ID number so we can apply the payment to the right person.
 Please allow at least two weeks for the wire transfers to post to your student account.

 - Though your UA College Savings Plan: You can request a distribution over the phone by calling 1-800-478-0003, or you can complete a Request a Distribution Form and submit it by mail.
 Additionally, you may request distributions online (except from the ACT Portfolio) by logging into your account.
 If you provide your UA ID number, the funds will be transferred electronically to your UA account.
 Please make your request at least two weeks prior to the payment deadline.

 - International tuition payments: Log onto Flywire for an easier and less expensive way to pay with foreign currency.

 No matter your time zone, you will have a dedicated multilingual customer support team available to you - reachable 24/7 via live chat, Skype, email and phone to answer any of your questions.